MooHoll/mooholl.github.io/_pages/useful_links.md

 This website lists 100s of fellowship opportunities world wide: [Early Career Researchers Central](https://ecrcentral.org/fundings).

+Some excellent advise for writing a [UK BBSRC fellowship](https://elisagranato.com/how-to-apply-for-a-uk-postdoc-fellowship#interview) (also good advise generally for fellowships.)

 <h2> Other </h2>

 Link to a blog post on how to hire a postdoc in a fair and inclusive way [here](http://macromuseum.github.io/application-advice/).